LosManos/VacheTache/README.md

 ### Int
 This method returns a 32 bit signed integer.
-There are overloaded methods creating an integer in an interval.
+There is an overloaded method creating an integer in an interval.

 ### PositiveInt
 This method returns a 32 bit positive integer.
 0 is not considered a positive number.